Typechecking Uses of the jQuery Language

 their intended behavior.
 These types are expressed using helper

-, whose behavior is specific to
+functions such as @next, whose behavior is specific to

 each page.
 We ask programmers merely to define the local structures